kristelcaisip/eShop/README.md

-# Forked for Demo - eShop Reference Application - "AdventureWorks"
+# Forked for L&L Demo - eShop Reference Application - "AdventureWorks"

 A reference .NET application implementing an e-commerce website using a services-based architecture using [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/).